Maharashtrian Amti is comforting dal spiced with the cuisine’s special Goda masala. You can serve this dal with rice or roti as well.

 When I picked up Maharashtrian Thali to make, I completely forgot that I haven’t made their popular Amti yet.
 I always thought I had already done it.
 So when I was planning the menu with Pradnya, I was thinking I should ask for a dal recipe that I can pair for the rice.

-Only when I realised that I am yet to make Amti, I simply had to make it.
-When I went through the recipe I realised the major difference is the use of Goda Masala in the dal.
-I still have stocked the Goda Masala that Pradnya gave us and it’s been sparingly used and is safely kept in the fridge.
-I asker her if it will be fine.
+Only when I realized that I am yet to make Amti, I simply had to make it.
+When I went through the recipe I realized the major difference is the use of Goda Masala in the dal.
+I still have stocked the Goda Masala that Pradnya gave us and it's been sparingly used and is safely kept in the fridge.
+I asked her if it will be fine.
 She asked me to taste and confirm.
 It was still good and I was so glad I could use it.

 The dal is almost like a thick Arachuvitta Sambar taste with the ingredients that go in.

-We are starting the BM#88, Week 3, where I will be sharing some Dazzling Dals.
+We are starting BM#88, Week 3, where I will be sharing some Dazzling Dals.

 PIN This for later